Advantages and Disadvantages of CFDs

 - Online account reporting and daily statements.

-The disadvantages of CFDs include:
+The Disadvantages of CFDs include:

 - Price re-quotes and crossing the price spread with Market Makers CFD providers.